dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Play a video

-The `Video` class defines a `Source` property that's used to specify the source of the video file, as well as an `AutoPlay` property. `AutoPlay` defaults to `true`, which means that the video should begin playing automatically after `Source` has been set.
+The `Video` class defines a `Source` property, which is used to specify the source of the video file, and an `AutoPlay` property. `AutoPlay` defaults to `true`, which means that the video should begin playing automatically after `Source` has been set.
 For the definition of these properties, see [Create the cross-platform control](#create-the-cross-platform-control).

 The `Source` property is of type `VideoSource`, which is an abstract class that consists of three static methods that instantiate the three classes that derive from `VideoSource`: